Cavalry in the American Civil War: Organization

+In both armies, the cavalry was accompanied by batteries or battalions of horse artillery where possible.
+They also had their own train of supply wagons and traveling forges.
+The size of the train could be quite large to support a cavalry force: even a single regiment might demand 81 wagons to keep it supplied.
+Forage in particular was the bulkiest and most difficult to transport of all military supplies.
+In October 1862 the Army of the Potomac, with 127,818 soldiers and 321 cannons, had a daily supply requirement of 667.5 ST, of which 411.9 ST was forage for its 22,493 horses and 10,392 mules.

 Equipment

 Horses

 The principal item of equipment for a cavalryman was the horse and one of the reasons both North and South initially hesitated in forming mounted units was because of financial considerations; each cavalry regiment cost $300,000 for initial organization with annual upkeep expenses tallying over $100,000.
 Both cavalries originally required recruits or local communities to provide horses, a policy that lasted briefly in the North, while the South maintained it throughout the war even though Richmond leaders recognized its serious drawbacks.
 While Confederate troopers bore the monetary cost of keeping themselves mounted, Union cavalrymen rode quartermaster-issued animals obtained through public contracts (although officers had to reimburse the cost of their mounts to the government).
 While open to fraud early in the war, once tightened regulations and stringent inspections were enforced, the contract system yielded an estimated 650,000 horses for Union armies during the war exclusive of an additional 75,000 confiscated in Confederate territory.